Annual Hearing Tests: Who Is Required & Why They Matter

 In this case, hearing a conversation may not be enough.
 Hearing aids can help elderly hear better, but they can also help them remember what is being said.
 Hearing aids can do this because they can make certain sounds louder that they may have missed.

 #6 - Hearing Loss Is an Onset of Dementia

 Hearing loss is a common sign of dementia.
 When dementia starts to develop, it can be hard to treat it because it's hard to catch on to.
 This is why the elderly are encouraged to take a hearing test because they may be able to prevent the onset of dementia.

 Elderly who experience hearing loss may be able to prevent the onset of dementia by using hearing aids.
 When someone who is beginning to experience dementia loses their hearing, they may not be able to communicate with loved ones.

 There are so many reasons why elderly should take a hearing test.
 It will help them determine if they're experiencing hearing loss, but it can also help them decide whether they could be at risk for a more serious underlying condition.
 Many elderly are encouraged to take a hearing test to help prevent experiencing hearing loss and other severe conditions.

-If you’re looking for the best hearing aids in Oregon, HearGlow has what you need!
+If you’re looking for the best hearing aids, HearGlow has what you need!
 Our invisible hearing aids are light and won’t be seen when worn, and we also offer other products such as batteries and accessories, all for affordable prices.
 Simply go to our website and take your pick!